 - Things that might be wrong with the home

-You know the drill for personal rights: anything a seller says can and will be used against the seller when the buyer enters negotiations to buy that home.
-If a seller, for example, mentions that she hopes the home sells soon because she's under contract to buy another home, the buyer might not offer as much as the buyer might offer without this information.
+Anything a seller says can and will be used against them when the buyer enters negotiations to buy that home.
+For example, if a seller mentions that they hope the home sells soon because they're under contract to buy another home, the buyer might not offer as much as the buyer might offer without this information.

 Buyer's agents may press to get information.
 Don't feel obligated to reply.
 The best response a seller can have to these questions is not to answer the question at all or say, "You will have to ask my agent that question."

 One of the reasons a seller hires a real estate agent to sell a home is so the agent can deal with buyers.
 As a seller, your role is to get the home ready to show and let your agent handle the rest.
 Give your agent any feedback you have, of course, and don't hesitate to ask questions.